 At a revaluation, some ratepayers will see reductions or no change in their bill whereas some ratepayers will see increases.

 Transitional relief schemes are introduced at each revaluation to help those facing increases.
-This relief has been funded by limiting the reduction in bills for those who have benefitted from the revaluation.
+Such relief schemes are funded by limiting the reduction in bills for those who have benefitted from the revaluation.
 Transitional relief is applied automatically to bills.
-Further information about transitional arrangements and other reliefs may be obtained from the local authority or on the introduction to business rates page of GOV.UK.
+Further information about transitional arrangements and other reliefs may be obtained from our rate relief and reductions page or Introduction to business rates on GOV.UK.

 Local authorities have a general power to grant discretionary local discounts and to give hardship relief in specific circumstances.
-Full details can be obtained from the local authority.
+Full details can be found on our rate relief and reductions page.

-The award of discretionary reliefs is considered likely to amount to State aid.
-However, it will be state aid compliant where it is provided in accordance with the De Minimis Regulations EC 1407/2013.
-The De Minimis Regulations allow an undertaking to receive up to EUR 200,000 'de minimis' aid over a rolling three-year period.
-If you are receiving, or have received, any 'de minimis' aid granted during the current or two previous financial years (from any source), you should inform the local authority immediately with details of the aid received.
+The award of discretionary relief(s) is considered likely to amount to state aid.
+However, it will be state aid compliant where it is provided in accordance with the De Minimis Regulation EC 1407/2013.
+The De Minimis Regulation allows an undertaking to receive up to EUR 200,000 ‘de minimis’ aid over a rolling three-year period.
+If you are receiving, or have received, any ‘de minimis’ aid granted during the current or two previous financial years (from any source), you should inform the local authority immediately with details of the aid received.

-Ratepayers do not have to be represented in discussions about their rateable value or their rates bill.
-However, ratepayers who do wish to be represented should be aware that members of the Royal Institution of Chartered Surveyors and the Institute of Revenues, Rating and Valuation are qualified and are regulated by rules of professional conduct designed to protect the public from misconduct.
+Ratepayers do not have to be represented in discussions about the rateable value of their property or their rates bill.
+However, ratepayers who do wish to be represented should be aware that members of the Royal Institution of Chartered Surveyors (RICS) and the Institute of Revenues, Rating and Valuation (IRRV) are qualified and are regulated by rules of professional conduct designed to protect the public from misconduct.
 Before you employ a rating adviser or company you should check that they have the necessary knowledge and expertise, as well as appropriate indemnity insurance.
 Take great care and, if necessary, seek further advice before entering into any contract.

 Information Supplied with Demand Notices